Hellmonk/bloatcrawl2/README.md

    * start with shock resistance
    * start with thin skeletal structure
    * can't wear rings at all
-   * enchantment absorption, which causes some enchantments used on the player to instead be absorbed as mana
+   * enchantment absorption, which causes some enchantments used on the player to instead be absorbed as magic
        * at 6 they get enchantment absorb 1: they absorb 10% of all bad enchantments
        * at 12 they get ench absorb 2: they absorb 40% of all bad enchantments
        * at 18 they get ench absorb 3: absorb 90% of all bad enchantments, making them almost immune.